LinkedInLearning/intermediate-jenkins-3978673/ch1_the_jenkins_pipeline/01_02_use_build_steps_in_a_pipeline/README.md

-# 01_02 Create a Pipeline From Scratch
+# 01_02 Use Build Steps in a Pipeline

 Jenkins pipelines start with the word `pipeline` followed by curly braces and configuration details.